lostsolution/optimistron/README.md

 > Opinionated optimistic state management for Redux.
 Tracks transitions alongside reducer state and derives the optimistic view at the selector level — like `git rebase`.
 No state copies.
 No checkpoints.

+## Why

+Existing optimistic Redux libraries store full state checkpoints to enable rollback:

+- **redux-optimist**: saves a complete state snapshot at transaction open, replays all subsequent actions from it on revert
+- **redux-optimistic-ui**: wraps state in `{ beforeState, current, history }` — `beforeState` is a full copy of the state tree before any optimistic transaction began
+- **Hand-rolled thunk patterns**: `const previous = getState().slice` in a closure, restore on error

+This means memory scales with **state size x number of in-flight operations**.
+For large normalized stores, each pending action carries a shadow copy.
+Reverts replay the entire reducer chain — O(actions x reducer cost).

+Optimistron takes a different approach: **no state copies, no checkpoints**.
+Optimistic state is derived at the selector level — which is already memoized by `reselect` in most Redux apps.
+You get optimistic UI for free on the read path, with zero write-path overhead.

+---

 ## The Mental Model

 Think of your Redux store like a git repository: